GatherFlow/docs/docs/3-tech-stack-overview.md

 ## Tanstack Form

-Since in modern frontend handling forms is kind of sophisticated and overwhelming thing, to provide better DX while working with them Tanstack Form was picked.
+Since in modern frontend handling forms is kind of sophisticated and overwhelming thing, to provide better DX (Developer Experience) while working with them Tanstack Form was picked.
 It's a lightweight and flexible library for handling forms in React and React Native.
 It provides a set of hooks and utilities to build forms efficiently.

 It simplifies the process of managing form state, validation, and submission, improving performance and usability.